craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 #### Bandage
 Tiny (3), 4 Action Cost (UNPACK > WRAP I > WRAP II > WRAP III)

+WRAP I: You wrap the bandage onto a wound.
+Resolve a stack of the 'Bleeding' [[Ailment]].
-WRAP II: You wrap the bandage onto a wound.
+WRAP II: You continue to wrap the bandage onto a wound.
+Resolve a stack of the 'Bleeding' [[Ailment]].
-WRAP III: You finish wra
+WRAP III: You finish wrapping the bandage onto a wound.
+Resolve two stacks of the 'Bleeding' [[Ailment]].

 #### Bloodbag
 Medium (3), 4 Action Cost (UNPACK > PREP > LOCATE > APPLY)